Hacking Big Data and Open Data in San Diego #Hack4SD

 Organized by Human Dynamic at Mobile Age @ SDSU

-Five Core Questions (Participated teams must select one or two questions from the list):
+Five Core Themes and Questions: (Participating teams must select one or two questions from the list):

 Prizes